NTNU-IE-IIR/prosjekt-wargames-2022-nokacper24/README.md

 UI package has a sub-package **dialogs**.
 This package has all custom dialogs: `ArmySetupDialog`, `UnitDialog`, `MultipleUnitsDialog` and it has `DialogFactory`.
 `DialogFactory` is used to create all types of dialogs used in the application.
 This is a second use of a factory design pattern in the application.
 The purpose is to simplify creation of dialogs, and standardization.
 For instance, the same looking error dialogs can be created from different parts of the GUI by simply calling create methods in the `DialogFactory`, avoiding code duplication.
+<div style="page-break-after: always;"></div>

 ## Implementation
-The graphical user interface for WarGames is built on [JavaFX](https://openjfx.io/) framework The main stage (primary stage) is loaded from a `fxml` file at the start of the program, and the `Controller` class mentioned earlier connects it to the backend (underlying logic), `WarGaemsApplication`, thus dividing responsibility.
+The graphical user interface for WarGames is built on [JavaFX](https://openjfx.io/) framework.
+The main scene is loaded from a `fxml` file at the start of the program, and the `Controller` class mentioned earlier connects it to the backend (underlying logic), `WarGaemsApplication`, thus dividing responsibility.

 Another example of responsibility driven design can be found in the `Unit` class's, `attack(Unit unit)` method.
 When a unit attacks another unit, instead of calculating final health for the opponent and setting it, it calculates how much damage it can deal (taking the attack bonus to the account), and calls `takeDamage(int attackDamage)` on the opponent.
 The opponent then calculates how much damage it should receive, taking the armor and defense bonus in consideration, and sets its own health accordingly.